viamrobotics/docs/docs/program/apis/connectivity.md

 ## How does `viam-server` work if your robot loses its network connection?

-If the robot loses its connection to the internet, `viam-server` will timeout and end any current client [*sessions*](/program/apis/sessions/) on this robot.
+When a robot loses its connection over LAN or WAN, it can no longer communicate with clients through [the Viam app](https://app.viam.com).

-## How do `viam-server`'s clients work if your robot loses its network connection?
+`viam-server` will timeout and the `SessionsClient` will end any current client [*sessions*](/program/apis/sessions/) on this robot.

-If your robot running `viam-server` is no longer connected to the internet and each client session is ended, all operations will timeout automatically and operations will be halted.
+## What happens to clients connected to the robot when your robot loses its network connection?

-When its session times out, each client is asked to cancel any ongoing operations by the automatically-configured `SessionsClient` of your robot.
+When your client cannot connect to your robot's `viam-server` instance, all client operations will timeout automatically and halt.
 Any active commands will be cancelled, stopping any moving parts, and no new commands will be able to reach the robot until the connection is restored.

 ### How do Viam's client SDKs work if your robot loses its network connection?